-These partners may include metropolitan planning organizations (MPOs), municipal governments and local departments of transportation (DOT) or public works (DPW), county governments and state governments/DOTs.
-Transit projects often require collaboration with a municipal DOT for projects that fall outside of an agency's property.
+- Nontransit public-sector partners: These partners may include metropolitan planning organizations (MPOs), municipal governments and local departments of transportation (DOT) or public works (DPW), county governments and state governments/DOTs.
+Transit projects often require collaboration with a municipal DOT for projects that fall outside of a transit agency's property.
 Other agencies such as MPOs may require inputs for broader transportation plans throughout an entire region.
-Additional partners may include schools and other higher-education institutions, the federal government, multijurisdictional authorities, park boards and airport commissions.

-Bike/transit Advisory Groups

-Local bike coalitions, advocacy organizations and transit advisory groups can provide valuable insights into customer needs and can help gain access to populations at the grassroots level.
+Additional partners may include schools and other higher-education institutions, the federal government, multijurisdictional authorities, park boards and airport commissions. - Bike/transit advisory groups: Local bike coalitions, advocacy organizations and transit advisory groups can provide valuable insights into customer needs and can help gain access to populations at the grassroots level.
 Advocacy groups are an avenue for presenting bike/transit integration ideas directly to executives and management.
-This may also include transportation management areas (TMAs).
+This may also include transportation management areas (TMAs). - Private-sector partners: Private entities can include small businesses, developers and employers.
+These stakeholders can serve as valuable partners, providing funding, land access and other resources.
+In some cases, particularly with developers, bike integration can be leveraged as an abatement tool to facilitate projects that benefit the public.